PsithurismaMe/GumDrop/docs/usage.md

 \* The editor does not prevent you from setting a negative zoom.
 Blocks may not be placed in their expected location if in a negative zoom. <br>
 \* Full filename is expected.
 Will be saved into `/levels/` <br>
+\* You can also toggle laser beam visibility by clicking the green rectangle in the blocks menu <br>
 \* Full filename is expected.
 Level must be in `/levels/` <br>
 \* The values of RGB are 0-255 <br>
 \* Framerate is capped to monitor refresh rate by default.
 The value of number sets the MAX framerate.